-Accordingly, when the headcount of a work place is over fifty workers, strictly speaking there exists a right to a dining hall (which implies the need of a cook and to offer menus at a discounted price).
-The dining hall or facilities can be located in the same facility or in the immediate vicinity.
+Accordingly, when the headcount of a workplace is over fifty workers, strictly speaking there exists a right to a dining hall (which implies the need of a cook and to offer menus at a discounted price).
+The dining hall or facilities can be located in the same facility or the immediate vicinity.

 The two issues analyzed in the cited judgement are:

 - The validity and the application of pre-constitutional regulations on corporate duties regarding dining halls or facilities, dictated during the Civil War (The Decree of 8th June 1938 and the Development Order of 30th June of the same year).

 - If it is possible to waive this obligation when the company offers premises which allow workers to bring in their food and heat it, or provides snacks, sandwiches, drinks, coffees or ready meals vending machines at a moderate price; or when a great majority of employees can move to their own homes or a restaurant in the immediate vicinity/nearby, whether via their vehicles or public transportation situated a few meters away from the offices.